Randhum/MusicPlayer/README.md

 - **Search**: Search and filter your music collection
 - **Metadata Display**: Beautiful GTK4 interface with album art and track information
 - **Layout Persistence**: Panel layout is saved and restored between sessions
+- **Smart Track Loading**: Waits for tracks to fully load before playback to prevent audio glitches

 ## Requirements